elisa-amaral/Online-Urban-Painting-Gallery-Home-Page/README.md

 # Art - Online Urban Painting Gallery - Home Page

-This project is the home page of a fictional online urban painting gallery named Art.
-It was coded in HTML, CSS and Bootstrap 5.
+This project is the home page of a fictional online urban painting gallery named Art, it was coded in HTML, CSS and Bootstrap 5.

 ## Screenshot 1